William Urwick the elder: Life

-The son of William Urwick by his wife, Elinor Eddowes, he had Thomas Urwick as great-uncle, and was born in Shrewsbury on 8 December 1791.
+The son of William Urwick by his wife, Elinor Eddowes, he had Thomas Urwick as great-uncle and was born in Shrewsbury on 8 December 1791.
 He was educated at Worcester under Thomas Belsher, and in 1812 entered Hoxton Academy to study for the Congregational ministry under Robert Simpson.

 In 1815 Urwick was invited to the pastorate of the church at Sligo in Ireland, and was ordained there on 19 June 1816.
 He undertook the converting of Roman Catholics, took the lead in philanthropic movements, and acted as secretary of the famine committee in 1824–5.
 He tried to prevent duelling, which was rife in the district.

 Urwick was called in 1826 to the pastorate of the chapel in York Street, Dublin that had been built in 1808 by the Countess of Huntingdon's connexion.
-He filled the huge building, many students attending.
+He filled the huge building, with many students attending.
 With Henry Harvey he was a pioneer of the temperance movement.
 In 1832 he was called to the chair of dogmatics and pastoral theology in the Dublin Theological Institute, a post which he filled, with his pastorate, for twenty years.
 The degree of D.D. was conferred on him the same year by Dartmouth College.

 Preaching throughout Ireland, Urwick founded an Irish Congregational home mission, of which he acted as honorary secretary for some years; he agitated for home rule in church matters against the opposition of the Irish Evangelical Society of London with its paid officers.
 He was one of the founders of the Evangelical Alliance, inaugurated at Liverpool in 1845.
 He attended its meetings regularly, and spoke in Paris in 1855 and at Geneva in 1862.

 Fifty years of Urwick's residence and work in Ireland was celebrated in November 1865, when a cheque for £2,000 was presented to him by Irish churches; some of it he gave to charities.
 He died in Dublin on 16 July 1868, aged 76.